djradon/public-notes/prdct.memphis.md

 ## Features

 - Stream Enrichments: serverless-type functions or complete containerized applications that aggregate several stations and streams, decorate and enrich messages from different sources, write complex functions that cannot be achieved via SQL, and manipulate the schema.
+- Memphis Functions empower developers and data engineers with the ability to seamlessly process, transform, and enrich incoming events in real-time through a serverless paradigm, all within the familiar AWS Lambda syntax, in an array of programming languages, including but not limited to Go, Python, JavaScript, .NET, Java, and SQL.

 ### [[c.feature.possible]]